Activist fund manager TCI to keep up fight to oust LSE chairman

-LONDON (Reuters) - TCI Fund Management will continue to fight to remove London Stock Exchange (LSE.L) Chairman Donald Brydon after receiving a sizeable minority of votes at the shareholder meeting held on Tuesday, a source close to the hedge fund firm told Reuters.
+LONDON, Dec 19 (Reuters) - TCI Fund Management will continue to fight to remove London Stock Exchange Chairman Donald Brydon after receiving a sizeable minority of votes at the shareholder meeting held on Tuesday, a source close to the hedge fund firm told Reuters.

 The meeting voted on a resolution brought by TCI’s founder Christopher Hohn to oust Brydon for the way he handled the departure of former CEO Xavier Rolet.